PaulXiCao/cpp-module-dual-build/README.md

 - `05/`: Dual build mode of a library containing multiple hpp/cpp files.
 - `06/`: Dual build mode of multiple libraries.
 - `07/`: Dual build mode where the import of external modules might appear multiple times (e.g. in primary module interface _and_ in the implementation unit).
+- `08/`: Each cpp file is (conditionally) converted to a module implementation unit instead of a separate unity-build type module implementation unit.

 # Resources